Skip to Main Content

 Advice on ways to find grey literature:

 • Traditional databases.
-Many databases allow you to search not only published journal articles, but also other resources, like conference papers & theses.
+Many databases allow you to search for resources such as conference papers & theses.

 • Specialised databases.
-For example, theses databases (see our Thesis Guide for resources).
+For example, theses databases (see Thesis Guide)

 • Personal communications.
-For example; phonecalls, emails, blogs, Twitter and other types of social networks.
+For example; phonecalls, emails, social networks, blogs

 Finding Conference Papers